pcdshub/twincat-bsd-ansible/README.md

 5. Open "tcbsd-a.vbox" in VirtualBox.
 Start it and run the installation.
     a.
 Select "Install"
     b.
 OK the overwrite of the disk.
     c.
-Set "1" as the password for Administrator and confirm it.
+Set "1" as the password for Administrator and confirm it. (or better yet, set it according to good password standards and change `1` in the configuration files)
     d.
 Reboot
 6. Check the VM IP address (log in and run ``ifconfig``)
     a.
 Or see [here](https://infosys.beckhoff.com/english.php?content=../content/1033/twincat_bsd/5620035467.html&id=)